turquoiseowl/i18n/README.md

         //   to the next match grade, and so on.
 ```

+##### Private Use subtag

+The [w3c language tag spec](http://www.w3.org/International/articles/language-tags/Overview.en.php#extension) includes a provision for an additional subtag for private use .
+This is now supported and can be used to provide a different translation for specific scenarios, such as a tenant on a multi-tenant application.

+The format is: `en-GB-x-Tenant123`, `en-x-Tenant99` etc. Note the `-x-`, after which you can add four or more alphanumeric characters to specify your custom translation.
+There must be an exact match for all subtags for this translation to be returned.
+If the module can't find a translation for the tenant, it will match the remaining subtags according to the algorithm described above.

 ### A reminder about folders in a web application

 Your `locale` folder is exposed to HTTP requests as-is, just like a typical log directory, so remember to block all requests